Bikita Minerals powers Masvingo’s rise at the heart of Zimbabwe’s lithium boom

 According to the Africa Energy Chamber’s State of African Energy 2026 Outlook Report, the country is forecast to extend its lead as Africa’s lithium output by the end of the decade.

-At the centre of this growth is Bikita Minerals, located in Masvingo, whose expansion has reshaped both the provincial and national mining landscape.
+At the centre of this growth are many mining companies including Bikita Minerals, located in Masvingo, whose expansion since 2022 has been enormous.

 Bikita Minerals is one of the world’s longest-running lithium mines, with a history stretching back decades.
 In recent years, however, the operation has undergone a dramatic transformation following significant Chinese investment, turning it into a modern, high-output mine with global relevance.